Used to ESL Games, Activities and Worksheets

 ESL Used to Game - Grammar and Speaking: Forming Sentences, Impromptu Speech - Group Work - Intermediate (B1) - 20 minutes

 In this imaginative used to game, students talk about how things were different in the past using used to and didn't use to.
-In the game, students have 30 seconds to talk about a topic.
-For each sentence they make with used to and didn't use to during that time, they score one point.
-Students take it in turns to pick up a card (e.g. computers) and talk about the topic on the card, saying how the thing was different in the past, e.g. 'Computers used to have floppy disks.
-The monitors didn't use to be flat like they are today, etc…' When a group member is talking, the other students are responsible for timing the speaker and awarding points.
-For every sentence with used to and didn't use to the student makes, they score one point.
+In groups, students take turns picking up a card (e.g. computers) and talking about the topic on the card for 30 seconds, saying how the thing was different in the past, e.g. 'Computers used to have floppy disks.
+The monitors didn't use to be flat like they are today, etc…' For every sentence with used to and didn't use to the student makes, they score one point.
 The student with the most points at the end of the game is the winner.
-Afterwards, have a class feedback session to discuss how each thing was different in the past using the target language.

 Blast from the Past Preview